sbennett1990/gotime/README.md

 **gotime**
 has only been built and tested on
 OpenBSD 6.8
-or newer, because it relies on pledge(2) and the rc(8)
+and newer, because it relies on pledge(2) and the rc(8)